kBrutal/Recommender-Systems/README.md

 ## Recommender System using the CLIP Model

-A similarity based Recommender System was made using OpenAI's multimodal CLIP model Tags are created using the features of the product.
+A similarity based Recommender System was made using OpenAI's multimodal CLIP model.<br>
+Tags are created using the features of the product. <br>
-Embeddings of Textual tags are created using the CLIP model and embeddings of corresponding images from the same CLIP model were generated.
+Embeddings of Textual tags are created using the CLIP model and embeddings of corresponding images from the same CLIP model were generated.<br>
-Both the embeddings were trained for similarity loss in the dataset.
+Both the embeddings were trained for similarity loss in the dataset.<br>
-Top five similar products are fetched.
+Top five similar products are fetched.<br>

 Following is the link to dataset: